|West Highland Way CHALLENGE Race|

 |96 Miles - Tough & Rugged|

 The following rules/instructions are very important.
 Please remember them and follow the agreed process during the race.
-All competitors by entering and taking part in the West Highland Way Challenge Race agree to follow ALL rules for the entire duration of the event.
+All competitors by entering and taking part in the West Highland Way Challenge Race, WHW & Ben Nevis Race and Highland Way 180 Race, agree to follow ALL rules for the entire duration of the event.

 4. Race number must be worn at all times and clearly visible (name and number) on your front.

-5. In the event of unpredictable weather the organisers reserve the right to group competitors into minimum groups of 2 for travelling through exposed area.
+5. In the event of unpredictable weather the organisers reserve the right to stop the race, or group competitors into minimum groups of 2 for travelling through exposed area.
 These groups must remain together, or until they are split at a Check Point by a race marshal.
 The race cut-off time of 35 hours can be extended in adverse weather.

 - WATERPROOF TROUSERS